Iron-Stag-Games/Pronghorn/README.md

 New.Instance(className: string, parent: Instance?, name: string?, properties: {[string]: any}?): Instance
 	-- Parent, Name, and Properties optional parameters can be provided in any combination and order.
 	-- Ex.
 New.Instance("Part", {Properties})
+New.Clone(instance: Instance?, parent: Instance?, name: string?, properties: {[string]: any}?): Instance
+	-- Parent, Name, and Properties optional parameters can be provided in any combination and order.
 New.Event(): {
 	Fire: (self: any, value: any) -> ();
 	Connect: (self: any, callback: Callback) -> ({Disconnect: () -> ()});